merkle-open/spring-i18n-support/README.md

 		<version>1.1.0</version>
 	</dependency>

 This modules are using spring auto-configured beans.
 Setup instructions and configuration options can be found in the [spring-i18n-support-starter](spring-i18n-support-starter) module.
+If you are not using spring boot Auto-Configuration, have a look at [spring-i18n-support](spring-i18n-support) module.

 ### Requirements